 The Chase Sapphire Preferred Card offers rewards that can be redeemed for travel, but faced with the pandemic, the card issuers adjusted the way cardholders could earn these rewards.

-During quarantine, I found myself wondering if paying the annual fees on my travel cards was a good idea.
-I have three: the Chase Sapphire Preferred, the Delta SkyMiles® Platinum American Express Card and the American Express® Gold Card.
+Sometimes I find myself wondering if paying the annual fees on my travel cards is a good idea.
+I have three: the Chase Sapphire Preferred, Delta SkyMiles® Platinum American Express Card and the American Express® Gold Card.
 Altogether, their fees come out to $595 – definitely a pretty penny.

-Being stuck inside for a year, unable to use my credit card points, isn’t exactly conducive to maxing out your perks and earnings if your bonus categories are all travel-related.
-So, it would have made more sense to downgrade those cards instead of eating the annual fee, right?
+A combination of COVID travel restrictions, plus the Delta variant changing up post-quarantine rules makes it difficult to max out your perks and earnings if your bonus categories are all travel-related.
+So, it would make more sense to downgrade those cards instead of eating the annual fee, right?

-With my Chase Sapphire Preferred, I figured out ways to continue earning and made the card work for me.
+Well, card issuers are continuing to adapt their earnings structures, and with my Chase Sapphire Preferred, I have continued to figure out ways to earn and make the card work for me.

 Using the Chase Sapphire Preferred

-With my Chase Sapphire Preferred card, I earned a 60,000-point sign-up bonus (this was the bonus offer when I opened my account in 2018; keep reading to learn more about the card’s current all-time high offer).
+With my Chase Sapphire Preferred card, I earned a 60,000-point sign-up bonus after spending $4,000 in the first three months.
+I opened my account in 2018.

 With the knowledge I have now about ways to finesse your points and book crazy deals, I know that I could have stretched those 30k points out further, but as a recent college graduate without a full-time job, it made perfect sense.
 It saved me almost $600 in cash, which not only offset my $95 annual fee, but I was able to put that money toward other expenses on my trip.

 One of the initial reasons I signed up for this card was for the flexibility in spending.
-Because the Preferred doesn’t have foreign transaction fees, it allowed me to charge my card anywhere I needed without having to pay an extra fee on top of it.
+Because the Preferred doesn’t have foreign transaction fees, it allows me to charge my card anywhere I need without having to pay an extra fee on top of it.
 This was a make-or-break perk that, when added up, saved me a lot of extra money I could spend elsewhere.
+While I wasn’t able to utilize this perk during the main part of quarantine, there are other ways that Chase alleviated that problem until travel opened back up.

 On top of that, Chase is currently offering a Pay Yourself Back feature, which lets you redeem your points for grocery store, dining and home improvement store purchases at 25% more value (points are redeemed and show up as a statement credit).